Alexander Gregory Barmine: USSR government

-In 1919, Barmine joined the Red Army and participated in the Russian Civil War that followed the Russian Revolution; he stayed with the Red Army until 1935.
+In 1919, Barmine joined the Red Army and participated in the Russian Civil War that followed the Russian Revolution.
 Sent to a Red Army officer's academy, he served in several battles.
 In 1921, he served as a military attaché at the Soviet embassy in Bukhara.

 By the age of 22, he had risen to the rank of brigadier general in the Red Army.

-As a member of the Soviet GRU, Barmine was assigned in 1935 to work abroad under diplomatic cover with the Soviet Foreign Office and Trade Ministry Commissariat under various diplomatic and trade representative titles.
-Late that same year, Barmine moved to Athens, Greece to take up an appointment as chargé d'affaires to the Soviet Embassy in Athens, Greece.
+In 1935, Barmine was transferred from the Red Army to the Main Intelligence Directorate of the General Staff of the Soviet Armed Forces.
+In this capacity he was assigned to work abroad under diplomatic cover with the Soviet Foreign Office and Trade Ministry Commissariat under various diplomatic and trade representative titles.
+Late in 1935, Barmine moved to Athens, Greece to take up an appointment as chargé d'affaires to the Soviet Embassy in Athens, Greece.

-According to Barmine, Stalin's Great Purge began with the assassination of the Leningrad party leader Sergei Kirov.
-Kirov was widely admired in the Communist Party for his efficiency as administrator of the Leningrad District, and his willingness to stand up to Stalin (Kirov gave orders that Leningrad party dissidents were not to be persecuted by the police).
-As a result, he drew the unwelcome attention of Stalin.
-Viewing Kirov's growing popularity as a threat to his hold on power, Stalin ordered the Soviet secret police, the NKVD, to arrange Kirov's assassination; the GPU used a fanatic with a history of mental illness to accomplish the deed, Leonid Nikolaev.
-On December 1, 1934, Nikolaev shot Kirov in the Smolny Institute in Leningrad.
-After his funeral, Stalin blamed Kirov's assassination on reactionary elements within the Communist Party.
-Later, in an act of supreme irony, Stalin had the Leningrad opposition leaders and many other party officials executed on the grounds that they had plotted with the assassin to kill Kirov.
-This act began the series of prosecutions, assassinations, and disappearances of Soviet military and government officials at Stalin's direction, known as the Great Purge.